dylibso/xtp-bindgen/README.md

 You can point to a bindgen template on github or directly to a bindgen bundle.

 ## How Do I Write A Bindgen?

+> We recommended that you use any of the existing bindgens as a starting point
+> for writing your own bindgen.

 A bindgen is simply a zip file with the following attributes: